LAS-IT/openapply/README.md

 # build a custom url query to send to OA api
 # returns a url that can be passed to api
 @oa.students_query_url('applied', 106, '2017-11-12', 25)

-# executes a custom query and returns a group of student summaries matching criteria
-@oa.students_query('applied', 106, '2017-11-12', 25)
 ```